addadda023/consistent-hashing/Readme.md

 * To map a key to a server:
   * Hash it to a single integer.
   * Move clockwise on the ring until finding the first cache it encounters.
   * That cache is the one that contains the key.
-See animation below as an example: key1 maps to cache A; key2 maps to cache C.

 ![Hash Ring](/static/hash_ring.png)